-The weekend begins with an Opening Gala celebration featuring food, music and art exhibits.
-Sikhlens, the World’s Premier Sikh Film Festival, screens 30-40 films over the weekend.
-It provides an outlet for sharing Sikh heritage and culture with the rest of the world by creating awareness of work that is “Sikh-centric,” showcasing Sikh talent, and instilling pride in the Sikh community.
+It includes four days of events with an Opening night gala, art exhibits and the screening of dozens of movies throughout the weekend.
+It provides an outlet for sharing Sikh heritage and Sikh culture with the rest of the world, showcasing Sikh talent, and instilling pride in the Sikh community.

 In addition to seeking Sikh-centric content, Sikhlens is also looking for Sikh filmmakers that have produced films about mainstream topics, or social issues.

-Sikhlens has been embedded in the Dodge College of Film and Media Arts for the last eight years.
-Through the Project “S” and Destination “S” scholarship programs students have travelled throughout the world to produce Sikh-centric films.
-Recent trips to the United Kingdom, Italy, Spain, France, Malawi, Kenyon, Malaysia, Thailand, Nepal, Australia, and France have produced some former festival submissions.
+Sikhlens has been embedded in the Dodge College of Film and Media Arts for the last 10 years.
+Through the "Project S” and "Destination S” scholarship programs students have travelled throughout the world to produce Sikh-centric films.
+Recent trips to the United Kingdom, Italy, Spain, France, Malawi, Kenyon, Malaysia, Thailand, Nepal, Australia, Canada, and France have produced some former festival submissions.

-The deadline for submissions is September 1st, 2020.
+The deadline for submissions is September 1st, 2023.